What type of content do you primarily create?

 Still, I've found ChatGPT's ability to follow this instruction is hit-and-miss.
 I've had times where it generated two images without me even asking for more than one.
 That said, it usually followed this policy in my test.

-4. The generated prompt sent to DALL-E is very detailed, and around 100 words long.
+4. The generated DALL-E prompt is detailed, around 100 words in length

 ChatGPT thinks that complex is best for prompts.
 It tries to make the prompt very detailed, asking for about 100 words.
 I'm not sure I agree (you can read more about my thoughts on the best way to generate images) but it does come up with some interesting ways to describe an image.